sirreus/todo-electron-app/README.md

 # demo-electron-app

-Clone this repo, `cd` to project root dir
+This is a small ToDo React-TypeScript application wrapped in Electron.

-Setup environment: `npm i`
+Clone this repo, open your project root dir and install the dependencies: `npm i`

-Launch app: `npm run go`
+To launch the Electron application, run the command: `npm run go` .
+This will run all go:react scripts to run React and go:git electronic to run Electron in real time.

-To make build macOS app laucher: `npm run build`
+To make app build for macOS: `npm run build` .
+This script will clean up the old ./build and ./dist directories and run the React and Electron build scripts.
+After that, you will get **DMG**-file for MacOS **arch=x64** file in **.dist/DemoApp-0.1.0.dmg**